DavidDexterCharles/polyglotcode/README.md

 https://api.github.com/repositories?since=364%3E;%20rel=%22next%22 #list repos since etc

+>List languages for the specified repository.
+The value on the right of a language is the number of bytes of code written in that language.

 https://api.github.com/repos/ICE-WOLF/phpcodelink/languages #  Languages for a specified repo of ICE-WOLF

 https://api.github.com/repos/ICE-WOLF/3150_Project/languages #  Languages for a specified repo of ICE-WOLF